“Everyone likes to have nice things, but I’m not one to brag about it.” – Jacqueline Laurita, RHONJ Season 1 & 2 Tagline

 Jacqueline Laurita is implying that Joe Giudice deserves to go to jail — does she feel the same way about herself, her husband and other Laurita family members?
 Chris Laurita and his brother Joseph diverted funds from their company (Signature Apparel LLC, which went bankrupt in 2010) for personal expenses and transferred company funds to family members and other family businesses, draining the company so dry that it was an empty shell and creditors couldn’t be paid.

-Jacqueline, who is named as a defendant in the bankruptcy case, has been summoned for a deposition on November 13, 2012.
+Jacqueline, who is named as a defendant in the bankruptcy case, had been summoned for a deposition on November 13, 2012.
 The trustee’s attorney Michael Fox told RumorFix on October 25, 2012:

 “It frustrates me that they are so public about their lavish lifestyle and they show indifference.”